spacetimeengineer/spacetimeengine/README.md

 # spacetime-toolkit
-A Python toolkit built with Sympy (A symbolic math library) for exploring the Einstein field equations.
-This library is a free utility which enhances users with the tools to quickly working out the tedius calculations involved in the Einstein field equations.
+A Python toolkit built using Sympy (A symbolic mathematics library) for exploring the Einstein field equations.
+This library is a free utility which enhances users with the tools to quickly work out the tedius calculations involved in the Einstein field equations.

 What does it do?
 ================

 Who is it for?
 ==============
-This library was written
+This library was written for researchers and students primarily however the goals of open source development community and the space industry continue to influence the direction of this project.

 Status
 ======